-According to Vall\'ee (1988), the radio-tail hypothesis of Miley et al. (1972) can explain the shape of the head-tail galaxy IC~711 due to it ploughing through the dense intra-cluster gas as it moves in a simple circular orbit around the Abell 1314 centre where IC~712 is located (Fig. 1).
-The low-resolution maps used by Vall\'ee (1988) did not separate out the independent sources U3 and U4 from the diffuse tail of IC 711 (Fig. 1) and that made it look like somewhat circular morphology.
-Vall\'ee's (1988) numerical simulations conform to that picture, where one of the main ingredient in their numerical simulation was the orbital motion of the galaxy around the cluster center.
-But now with better angular resolutions we have not only resolved the two sources U3 and U4 as not parts of the long tail of IC~711, but also the long straight tail makes it unambiguously clear that it is not affected by any gravitational force of the center galaxy IC~712.
+According to Vall\'ee (1988), the radio-tail hypothesis of Miley et al. (1972) can explain the shape of the head-tail galaxy IC~711 due to it ploughing through the dense intra-cluster gas as it moves in a simple circular orbit around the Abell 1314 centre where IC~712 is located (Figure 1).
+The low-resolution maps used by Vall\'ee (1988) did not separate out the independent sources `U3' and `U4' from the diffuse tail of IC 711 (Figure 1) and that made it look like somewhat circular morphology.
+Vall\'ee's (1988) numerical simulations conform to that picture, where one of the main ingredient in the numerical simulation was the orbital motion of the galaxy around the cluster centre.
+But now with better angular resolutions we have not only resolved out the two sources `U3' and `U4' as not being parts of the long tail of IC~711, but also the long straight tail makes it unambiguously clear that it is not affected by any gravitational force of the centre galaxy IC~712.
 Moreover the extreme sharpness of tail bends after `D' and `E' also makes it clear that these bends are not result of any gravitational effect of any individual galaxy or even that of the overall gravitational potential of the cluster members.
-Nor could one think that the galaxy IC~711 could have moved in past along a path F-E-D-C (Fig. 1), as no gravitational influence on the galaxy could have made it take a path with such sharp bends.
-It looks like that the sharp bends have been caused by some sort of `walls' or rather dense medium near `D' and `E' points (Burns 1986).
-The presence of radio sources U3 close to `D' as well as U4 at `E' could have been those `walls'.
-For one thing there appears to be no splatter where the jet or tail encounters `wall'.
-Further, there are no optical counterparts of either of these sources to confirm them as cluster members and either or both of them could be foreground or background sources, though their presence close to the locations `D' as well as `E' are suggestive of some connection with the sharp bending.
-Another chance coincidence seems to be that four optically unidentified, prominent radio sources U1, U2, U3, U4 (Fig. 1) seem to lie within a few degrees in a straight line over a separation of 10 arcmin.
-This is a chance coincidence is corroborated by the fact that while U1 has a double radio structure quite close to this straight line joining these four sources, U3 shows a double radio structure almost perpendicular to this straight line.
+Nor could one think that the galaxy IC~711 could have moved in past along a path `F'-`E'-`D'-`C' (Figure 1), as no gravitational influence on the galaxy could have made it take a path with such sharp bends.
+Sometimes a low projection angle could make small bend angles to appear much larger, but the fact that IC~711 has already the longest radio tail known, it is unlikely that it is at a low projection angle, otherwise its unprojected, physical size will be still larger.